Backlinks, anchor text and SEO

 Go to ahrefs “Backlink Checker” here, put in your domain name and click the orange button.

-screenshot of ahrefs website backlinks checker
+Screenshot of ahrefs website backlinks checker

 Below is an overview of the results of backlinks to our website (way more than we ever thought).
 It lists the “Referring domains” (the websites that have links back to your site), as well other information.